stream-labs/sl-payments-assignment/README.md

 **Please include a README.md file that includes the following information:**

-- How long did it take you to complete the assignment?
-- What about this assignment did you find most challenging?
-- What about this assignment did you find unclear?
 - A screenshot of your final output
 - Instructions on how to run your code and any tests
-- An overview of your design decisions